JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potentials.md

 A plot recipe for the struct [`SolidStateDetectors.CylindricalGrid`](@ref) exists so the result can be visualized through
 ```@example electric_potential
-plot(E_pot, φ=0)
+plot(E_pot, θ=0)
 ```

-Since this is a fully φ-symmetric detector, the 3-dimensional grid has only 1 tick in the polar coordinate φ.
+Since this is a fully θ-symmetric detector, the 3-dimensional grid has only 1 tick in the polar coordinate θ.
-But due to effects of the crystal axes the grid has to be extended in φ in order to deterime the electric and drift fields.
+But due to effects of the crystal axes the grid has to be extended in θ in order to deterime the electric and drift fields.
 This can be done through [`SolidStateDetectors.extent_2D_grid_to_3D!`](@ref):

 ```@example electric_potential
 SolidStateDetectors.extent_2D_grid_to_3D!(E_pot, 36);
 ```

-Now it can also be plotted in the r-φ plane:
+Now it can also be plotted in the r-θ plane:
 ```@example electric_potential
 plot(E_pot, z=0.04)
 ```